How to Fix Audio Not Working After Windows 11 22H2 Update?

 Click on the View installed updates option

-6. Choose Uninstall and follow the on-screen instructions to fix the problem.
+6. Select Uninstall and follow the prompts to remove the update(s).

 Uninstall the update